CORONEL-Braian/moebius-backend/json-api/src/main/kotlin/app/mobius/jsonApi/Readme.md

 https://www.baeldung.com/jackson
 https://www.baeldung.com/jackson-object-mapper-tutorial

-___
+## Conversions:

+ - json <-> jsonApi (NOT YET)
- - json <-> kt
+ - json <-> kt (from json to kt & from kt to json)
  - jsonApi <-> JsonApiRequest.kt

- - JsonApiRequest.kt -> ModelRequestDto.kt (NOT YET)
+ - JsonApiRequest.kt -> ModelRequestDto.kt (IN PROGRESS)
-    1. create ModelRequestDto.kt structure manually or with script
+    1. For create ModelRequestDto.kt structure should be manually or with JsonToKotlinClass plugin (Seal)
-    2. inject data by code
+    2. Inject data by code

  - json, kt <-> jsonApi, JsonApiRequest.kt (NOT YET)

 ___